KayraBulbul/KayraBulbul/README.md

 # Hi, I'm Kayra

-Data Science student (transitioning to Computer Science) at RMIT → Aspiring data/software engineer
+Computer Science student at RMIT → Aspiring data/software engineer

 I like building things that work, understanding why they work, and occasionally breaking my linux setup in the process.